 Hence, it is recommended that planning authorities within neighbouring countries should find synergies and commonalities to address initiatives with cross-border implications.
 Transboundary MSP in marine environments will ensure ecosystem based management of habitats, species and human activities and their connections which in turn can reduce conflicts across neighbouring countries, make best use of shared or adjoining resources and encourage collaborative governance of shared seas.

-The United Nations Environment Programme (Nairobi Convention Secretariat) has commissioned the Institute for Coastal and Marine Research (CMR) at the Nelson Mandela University in Port Elizabeth, South Africa to develop a regional Marine Spatial Planning Strategy for the WIO region.
+The United Nations Environment Programme (Nairobi Convention Secretariat) has commissioned the Institute for Coastal and Marine Research (CMR) at the Nelson Mandela University in Gqeberha, South Africa to develop a regional Marine Spatial Planning Strategy for the WIO region.
 The plan aims to harmonize and align MSP practices at a national and regional level for sustainable management of the Large Marine Ecosystems (LMEs) through the implementation of the WIO LME Strategic Action Programmes (SAPs).

 The Western Indian Ocean region includes the following countries:

 Dr Kaylee Smit (Project co-ordinator)